Contents

 Celebrate the King of Waltz: Johann Strauss

 Johann Strauss II, the legendary ‘Waltz King,’ is the heartbeat of Vienna’s vibrant cultural scene.
-With his irresistible charm and musical genius, this 19th century composer transformed the waltz into a global phenomenon.
+With his irresistible charm and musical genius, this 19th-century composer transformed the waltz into a global phenomenon.
 Who can resist the enchanting melodies of classics like The Blue Danube or the delightful operetta Die Fledermaus?
 Strauss’s music bursts with the festive spirit and romantic grandeur that define Vienna, capturing the city's essence and captivating audiences around the world.
 Dive into his magical world, and let the rhythms of Vienna dance in your heart!

-From Vienna to the World: The legacy of Johann Strauss
+From Vienna to the world: The legacy of Johann Strauss

 Early life and musical family